kfl/adventofcode_2021/notes.md

 for part 1 (a similar question was on my exam back then, something something about linearity and optimality).

-Couldn't math out the answer to part 2, and decided to make $O(n^2)$ algorithm just to finish.
+Couldn't math out the answer to part 2, and decided to implement an
+$O(n^2)$ algorithm just to finish.

 NICE TO HAVE: Clean up code.